 The educational background of our classes will vary from year to year.
 However, what does not vary is that our participants have diverse backgrounds and skillsets, where no single group dominates the class.
 We believe this creates a more stimulating learning environment (especially during group projects) and simulates the real-world environment that participants will shortly find themselves in as they start to work in multinational corporations.

 The international background of our classes will also vary from year to year.
-Over the last five years, the percentage of international students from outside France has varied from 8% to as much as 24%.
+For the 2020-2021 class with 81 people, approximately 25% of the participants do not have a French passport, while another 5% are French, with a second nationality.
 As our classes are given 100% in English, we usually have a certain number of participants who do not speak any French when they arrive.
 This forces everyone to use English as their de facto working language and allows participants to improve their already formidable English language skills to become truly fluent and master the language.